CodingKoopa/yamdi/README.md

 - `/opt/server`, the server installation.
 This contains the server `JAR`, some world-specific configurations, and world data.
 - `/opt/server-config-vcs`, the server config.
 This contains server-related configurations.
 The configurations are handpicked by the startup script, and so it is possible that a configuration is left out of here.
 - `/opt/server-plugins-vcs`, the server plugins.
 This contains plugins that are to be loaded by Spigot, and their own configurations.
+`/opt/server` must be mounted, both for server data to persist, and to accept the EULA.
+The other volumes are technically optional, but recommended for reasons that will be explained.
 ```sh
 docker run --mount type=volume,source=mc-server-data,target=/opt/server --mount type=bind,source=./mc-config,target=/opt/server-config-vcs --mount type=bind,source=./mc-plugins,target=/opt/server-plugins-vcs
 ```